 The temperature plot on top shows the expected profile.
 The next plot with the NbC phase fraction shows a strong increase of the phase fraction at around 2000s, where the specimen reaches about 800°C on heating.
 Later, during austenitization, the phase fraction is decreased slightly because the solubility of the Nb and C is increased.
 The phase fraction remains almost constant during the rest of the process.

 When looking at the plots for the mean radius and the number density of the NbC precipitates, interpretation of the results is more difficult.
-First, nucleation starts and proceeds until ~60 s.
+First, nucleation starts and proceeds until 200 s.
 The nucleation stops because there are no more available nucleation sites at the grain boundary.
 Up to approximately 800 s, the existing NbC precipitates only grow.
 After switching to ferrite and adding dislocations as additional nucleation sites, the number density quickly increases in a burst of nucleation events.
 At the same time, the mean radius drops drastically, which is at first sight unexpected.
 However, since the plot displays the mean radius of the precipitate population, generation of a large number of new and small precipitates will decrease the mean value to the value of the highest number of precipitates.
 Later, in two more steps, the radius increases again due to growth as well as dissolution of a part of the small precipitates generated in the second nucleation burst.
-At the end, some new precipitates are created again in the ferrite region, decreasing again the mean radius of precipitates.